cfanatic/vsomeip-fuzzing/README.md

 In the automotive industry, the SOME/IP protocol is used for Ethernet-based communication.
 It will gain in popularity in the future, since self-driving cars record large amounts of data which needs to be transmitted among sensors, actuators and control units in real-time.
 A robust protocol implementation is key for secure and safe vehicle operation.

-This repository hosts a fuzz testing suite based on [AFL++](https://github.com/AFLplusplus/AFLplusplus) for a [SOME/IP implementation](https://github.com/COVESA/vsomeip) developed by BMW AG.
+This repository hosts a fuzzing environment based on [AFL++](https://github.com/AFLplusplus/AFLplusplus) for a [SOME/IP implementation](https://github.com/COVESA/vsomeip) developed by BMW AG.
 The setup instructions below explain how to build the code examples of the [COVESA/vsomeip in 10 minutes](https://github.com/COVESA/vsomeip/wiki/vsomeip-in-10-minutes#first) tutorial, which are used as the fuzzing targets.

 According to Wikipedia:
 > Fuzzing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks.